-After 45 years in NJ I'm on my way home (Davis, California where 5 generations of my family lived).
+After 45 years in New Jersey I'm home, Davis, California where 5 generations of my family lived.

-It will serve as notes for a couple of chapters in my memoirs.
+It will also serve as notes for a couple of chapters in my memoirs.

 How I meet SHIWO: